-The oil fill cap is located on the valve cover near the oil dipstick.
+The oil fill cap is located at the rear of your engine compartment on the passenger's side of the vehicle.

 Be sure to fill it enough to put the level somewhere in the proper operating range.
 Push the dipstick all the way back in when you're through.